howtographql/howtographql/content/backend/graphql-elixir/1-getting-started.md

 </Instruction>

-At this point the database tables created, and the migrations and the have been run.
+At this point the database tables have been created, and the migrations ran.
 If at any point you want to clear everything out you can just run `mix ecto.reset`.
 If you get postgres connection issues be sure to double check your database credentials inside `config/dev.exs`.